FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_delete_purge_user_account.md

 1. Select **Accounts > User Accounts**.
 The *User Accounts* page is displayed.
 2. Select the check box for the user account you want to delete you can select multiple accounts.
-3. Click **Delete and Purge**. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> prompts you to confirm that you want to delete the account and informs you that any subscriptions for this account will be deleted.
+3. Click **Delete and Purge**. {{< SecureTransport/componentshortname >}} prompts you to confirm that you want to delete the account and informs you that any subscriptions for this account will be deleted.
 4. Click **OK** to remove the account and the home folder.

 **Related topics:**